-

 Prior knowledge

-Undergraduate quantum mechanics (full year) is required.
-This includes good knowledge of the quantum matrix mechanics for spin, Schrodinger equation (stationary and time dependent), and the operator treatment of the quantum harmonic oscillator including creation and annihilation operators.
-Desirable pre-knowledge includes cavity quantum electrodynamics and atoms interacting with electromagnetic radiation.
-Introductory level Python is also required.
+Undergraduate quantum mechanics (full year), especially quantum matrix mechanics for spin, Schrodinger equation (stationary and time dependent), and the operator treatment of the quantum harmonic oscillator.

 3